 If you need to initiate a transaction and are waiting on funds to confirm, you can set your BitPay Wallet to use unconfirmed funds:

-- Tap the gear icon on the top right
+- Tap the gear icon in the tabs bar on the bottom.

 Please note that this only applies for sending funds.
 This setting does not let you purchase gift cards, load your BitPay Card, or pay BitPay invoices.